-- 1. Being first duly sworn upon oath do depose and say: That I am the parent or legal guardian of ("Student"), a resident of Sweetwater County School District Number One, State of Wyoming. - 2.
-Student has attained the age of eighteen (18). - 3.
-That the Student identified above is a "dependent" of mine pursuant to the Internal Revenue Code in that the student is my son or daughter and received over half of his or her support for the calendar year from me. - 4.
-I hereby request and authorize Sweetwater County School District Number One, State of Wyoming and any school of the District the above-named Student has attended to release copies of the Student's educational records, including academic reports, attendance reports, and disciplinary referrals to me. - 5.
-I have read the contents of this Affidavit and I certify under penalty of perjury that the information contained in this Affidavit is true and accurate to the best of my knowledge.
+I being first duly sworn upon oath do depose and say:

+- 1) That I am the parent or legal guardian of ("Student"), a resident of Sweetwater County School District Number One, State of Wyoming. - 2) Student has attained the age of eighteen (18). - 3) That the Student identified above is a "dependent" of mine pursuant to the Internal Revenue Code in that the student is my son or daughter and received over half of his or her support for the calendar year from me.

+- 4) I hereby request and authorize Sweetwater County School District Number One, State of Wyoming and any school of the District the above-named Student has attended to release copies of the Student's educational records, including academic reports, attendance reports, and disciplinary referrals to me. - 5) I have read the contents of this Affidavit and I certify under penalty of perjury that the information contained in this Affidavit is true and accurate to the best of my knowledge.
 I understand that I may revoke this authorization at any time, except to the extent that action has already been taken to comply with it.
-Without my express revocation, this authorization will automatically continue until the abovenamed Student becomes an emancipated legal adult no longer qualifying as a dependent or until the student withdraws or graduates from schools of the District.
+Without my express revocation, this authorization will automatically continue until the above-named Student becomes an emancipated legal adult no longer qualifying as a dependent or until the student withdraws or graduates from schools of the District.

-Executed this day of 20 in Sweetwater County, Wyoming.
-Parent or Legal Gua rdian: The foregoing Affida avit was subs cribed and sworn before me this day of 20 by witness my hand
+Executed this day of 20in Sweetwater County, Wyo oming.
+Parent or Legal Guardian: The foregoing Affidavit was subscribed and sworn before me this day of 20 Witness my hand and official seal.
+My commission expires:

-My commission expires: Notary Public May, 2006
+Notary Public